 A fantastic example of networking and building relationships in their community is the work that Stage Stores has done.
 “Stage Stores hosted their own networking meetings twice a year,” explained Battles.
 “At the first one, we had twenty people attend.
 That number grew to more than 130, including area LP professionals, local, federal, secret service, and even postal inspectors in surrounding jurisdictions.
 People were able to meet, get contact information, and understand each other’s problems so we can help each other as a community.
 It’s not about just retail.
 It’s about supporting your community as a whole.
 There is no better way to make those connections than in person.”

 According to Battles, “These events help educate law enforcement on our level of professionalism and our commitment to fighting crime.
 They will only know that by meeting us in person, attending networking events, and getting involved with online communication boards and email distribution networks.
 These initiatives help broaden your contacts so you can learn which detectives and others already support fighting organized retail crime.”

 “Networking is key,” said Milburn.
 “If you attend a networking function and aren’t meeting someone you don’t know, you’re wasting your time.
 It’s always helpful to place a call after you’ve met them face-to-face and exchanged business cards.”

 Networking in person is not the only way to broaden your ORC efforts.
 Sharing data is also extremely important to the overall organized retail crime conversation.
-There are numerous local ORC groups that have become quite successful over the last few years with attendance growing exponentially each year.
+Numerous local ORC groups have become successful in recent years, with attendance growing exponentially each year.
 There are national information-sharing databases as well.